Semester schedule

 Courses

-But before you start planning your vacation, let's take a look at the various courses that are offered here at the university and that you can attend during your studies.
-These are very different to what you might remember from school.
+There are various courses at the university that you can attend.
+Some of these are very different to what you may remember from school.
 Although the day is also divided into different lessons, these no longer last just 45 minutes, but 90 minutes.

-However, the schedule is not the only difference to school; in fact, studying is not comparable at all.
-Studying requires you to be much more independent and disciplined, as no one is really after you to do your homework.
+However, the schedule is not the only difference to school.
+Studying requires you to be much more independent and disciplined, as nobody is really after you to do your homework.
 This is all your own responsibility.
 But there's no need to worry!
 Of course, you won't be left alone.
 You can always address your questions to the lecturers or your fellow students.

 Exam performance